ilitAlex/REACT-movies/README.md

 The task:

-to get Movielist from hemoviedb.org, parse it and emplement to React SPA create 'live' list of favorite movies to watch (add and remove movies from this list) like or dislike movies
+- to get Movielist from themoviedb.org,
+- parse it and emplement to React SPA,
+- create 'live' list of favorite movies to watch (add and remove movies from this list),
+- like or dislike movies